 Absolutely my favourite museum in London, the Museum of London is a must visit if you really want to find out about the city and it’s history.
 I visit as often as possible.
 Besides the frequent exhibitions, there is always something new that catches my eye, something I may have not seen on my previous visits.

 Just a few minutes walk from St Paul’s Cathedral, The Museum of London, opened in December 1976, is suitably located on the ancient London City Wall built by the Romans, and documents the history of London and it’s inhabitants through time in an innovative design – one route only along a series of galleries, from prehistoric to modern times and beyond!

+The exhibits are amazing with some wonderful relics and archaeological discoveries on display including a horned helmet c150-50BC found near Waterloo Bridge.
 The galleries form a chronological timeline of history containing original artefacts, models, pictures, diagrams, reconstructions, interactive displays and activities suitable for all ages.